Who Can Represent You Before the IRS?

 So, you’ve received a letter from the IRS.
 Nervously, you open it.
 As you begin reading, you discover that the IRS is questioning certain deductions while threatening to disallow others.

 DON’T toss it in the garbage and forget about it.
-Doing so, may cause the IRS to waive your future rights, assess a new liability, or change your returns.
-In short, you will end up paying more while creating undo headaches for yourself.
+Doing so may cause the IRS to waive your future rights, assess a new liability, or change your returns.
+In short, you will end up paying more while creating undue headaches for yourself.

 But, let’s say for the sake of argument, you might have disposed of such letters and would really like to remove this headache once and for all!